Can You Actually Use an Old iPad as a Drawing Tablet?

 The most beginner-friendly drawing app.
 Simple, beautiful tools – a pen, pencil, marker, watercolor brush, and eraser.
 No overwhelming menus.
 Great for kids and casual sketching.

-Specifically designed for young children.
+Specifically designed for young children (originally released as “Drawing for Kids”, renamed to Todli).
 Simple shapes, colors, stamps, and stickers.
 No text, just visual tools.
-Good for ages 3-7.
+Good for ages 3-7. iPad only – if you’re on Android, stick with Sketchbook or MediBang Paint.

 iPad Digital Art for Beginners